who, what, when, where and why

 You want to make a wearable muslin when you are using a new pattern, especially Indie Patterns.
 When using Indie Patterns (unless familiar with the designer), do yourself a favor to make a wearable muslin, then this will make sure the actual size of the garment.

 Since Indie Patterns do not have governance on sizing consistency, there is no standard for the Big Box Patterns.
 So, sizes will range slightly from designer to designer, ranging from small or more significant than the standard patterns.
 Same with the height of garments, the fit models can vary drastically from 4ft to 6ft.
 So the adjustment of bodice and leg length and change.

 Who makes them?

-I was entirely against it in the beginning, but the more I have started making garments for myself, I have learned the total benefit of the undertaking making a muslin.
-Also, I now usually suggest to customers to make a muslin first when switching to Indie Patterns from the Big Box.
+I was entirely against it in the beginning, but the more I have started making garments for myself, I have learned the total benefit of the undertaking of making a muslin.
+Also, I now usually suggest that customers make a muslin first when switching to Indie Patterns from the Big Box.
 They have come back in thanking me since they realized all the patterns had an extensive range of sizing.

 Where to use muslin

 Wherever you want, it is up to you!
 With this technique, it’s your choice.